pinax/django-user-accounts/docs/templates.rst

 **account/password_reset_sent.html**

 A template to inform the user that his password has been reset and that he should receive an email with a link to create a new password.
+The template has the following context:

+``form``
+    An instance of ``PasswordResetForm``.
+Usually the fields of this form must be hidden.

+``resend``
+    If ``True`` it means that the reset link has been resent to the user.

 **account/password_reset_token.html**